KargilHero/KargilHero/README.md

 * Building full-stack applications using the MERN stack with a focus on scalability and clean architecture

-* Exploring Artificial Intelligence and Machine Learning with practical implementations
+* Exploring Artificial Intelligence and Machine Learning through practical projects

-* Combining Web Development and ML to create intelligent, real-world applications
+* Combining Web Development and ML to create intelligent, real-world systems

-* Currently working on projects involving Resume Analysis, Job Matching Systems, and Data-driven features
+* Currently working on Resume Analysis, Job Matching Systems, and data-driven applications

 * Ask me about **JavaScript, React, Node.js, APIs, MongoDB, Basic NLP, ML Integration**